 In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

-The month of May 2014 was my busiest — and therefore craziest, most hectic, most stressful — yet for my side business.
-While trying to manage my full-time job and my freelance business, I’m up to working about 80 hours per week.
+While trying to manage my full-time job and my freelance business, I ended up to working about 80 hours per week.

 I’ve tried to keep the complaints to a minimum; after all, this is exactly what I wanted, right?
 A thriving side business that could one day be large and sustainable enough to make into my full-time work.